-The Light in the Empire Series follows the interconnected lives of the members of three Roman families of the senatorial order during the reigns of Trajan and Hadrian.
-Join them as they travel the Empire, from Germania and Britannia to Thracia, Dacia, and Judaea and, of course, to Rome itself.
+The Light in the Empire Series follows the interconnected lives of the members of five Roman families during the reigns of Trajan and Hadrian.
+Each can be read stand-alone.
+The eleven novels of the series will take you around the Empire, from Germania and Britannia to Thracia, Dacia, and Judaea and, of course, to Rome itself.

 Is the price of true friendship ever too high?

 In AD 122, Adela, the fiery daughter of a Germanic chieftain, is kidnapped and taken across the Roman frontier to be sold as a slave.
 When horse-trader Otto wins her while gambling with her kidnappers, he entrusts her to his friend and trading partner, Galen.
 Then Otto is kidnapped by the same men, and Galen must track them half way across the Empire before his best friend loses a fight to the death in a Roman arena.
 More